Skip to main content

 My pregnancy diet

-Few extra calories needed in pregnancy
+Few extra calories needed in pregnancy — no need to eat for two

 Before the second trimester, no extra calories are necessary.
 In the second trimester, an additional 250 calories per day are recommended, increasing to 500 extra calories per day in the third trimester compared to pre-pregnancy needs.
 These figures illustrate the typical extra calories needed in pregnancy.